ekr/draft-rescorla-rfc-jit/draft-rescorla-rfc-jit.md

 just requires that substantive changes be approved by the appropriate AD.
-This proposal extends the period when changes can be made past initial RFC publication but the risk of non-consensus changes being made is mitigated by several factors:
+This proposal extends the period when changes can be made past initial RFC publication but the risk of non-consensus changes being mistakenly made is mitigated by several factors:

 1. Changes are explicitly restricted to those without any semantic content, whereas AUTH48 changes can be semantically meaningful at the ADs discretion.
+The RPC could detect at least some of these cases, as they do now.

 1. Any such changes are clearly visible as a diff from the previous version, so this situation is readily detectable.
+One could imagine having a short "objection period" between approval and publication to allow for incorrect changes to be detected.

 1. It is trivial to publish a new version reverting any non-consensus changes.